FIRST® – WCPA

 • See Keep Kids Safe FBI Criminal History Clearance for information

-• You will need to locate a facility on their site to travel to to get fingerprinted
+• You will need to choose a date and facility to travel to to get fingerprinted

 • You will be charged about $23.85 at the facility to get fingerprinted